 It is 12 kilometers to hike there and back, but of course, you can also hike the 6-kilometer one-way trail and take a taxi or an Uber back to the starting point.

 Cape St. Vincent & Sagres

 If you drive an hour west from Portimão, you will arrive at the most southwestern point of mainland Europe: Cape St. Vincent.
 Visit the lighthouse and watch the waves crash against the rocks.
 A beautiful sight!
 The nearby Sagres is also worth a visit: beautiful beaches and lots of nice restaurants.

-To visit most of these places it is useful to have a rental car, but Lagos is easily accessible by train and bus from Portimão.
+To visit most of these places it is useful to have a rental car, but Lagos and Silves are easily accessible by train from Portimão.

 Where to stay in Portimão

 Do you fancy a vacation in Portimão and are you looking for a great place to stay?
 These are some of the best hotels and apartments in Portimão.

 - Hotel da Rocha (4⭐) – Luxury hotel in a great location overlooking Praia da Rocha.

 - Tivoli Marina Portimao (4⭐) – Well-equipped studios and apartments in the Marina de Portimão.